Margot Heuman: Nazi persecution

 When Heumann was nine years old, her family moved again to Bielefeld and enrolled her in public school.
 Her father worked for the Aid Association of German Jews.
 A year later, she and her younger sister were expelled from school without warning.
 Their parents enrolled them in a Jewish school, where they had teachers who had been fired from schools by the Nazis.
 As a child Heumann knew she was attracted to women.

 In 1942, most Jews in Bielefeld were deported to extermination camps, but the Heumanns were sent to Theresienstadt Ghetto in June of that year or in 1943 because Carl Heumann worked for a Jewish organization.
 Children in Theresienstadt were placed in youth homes where they received better food and accommodations than others in the ghetto.
 Margot and her sister Lore were sent to separate homes.
 Margot met an Austrian girl named Ditha Neumann in the youth home, and the two slept together and were intimate but did not have sex.
 They kept their relationship secret.

 In May 1943 or 1944, the Heumann family was transported to Auschwitz after Karl Heumann was caught stealing food.
 Neumann and her aunt arrived a few days later.
 Heumann's parents did not attempt the selection for forced labor because her younger sister would not have been able to pass, but Neumann and her aunt did, and Heumann chose to follow Neumann.
 The group of about 200 women who passed were transported by train from Auschwitz to Neuengamme concentration camp.
 Heumann's father died at Auschwitz while her mother and sister are believed to have been murdered at Auschwitz or died at Stutthof concentration camp.
 She did not see any of them again after leaving Auschwitz.

-The group of Jewish women, including Heumann and Neumann who were 16 years old at the time, were the first female prisoners to arrive in Neuengamme, where they were forced to build shelters for German civilians and clean up rubble.
-The group was moved through three satellite camps of Neuengamme, including Dessauer Ufer from July to September 1944, Neugraben from September 1944 to February 1945, and Tiefstack from February to April 1945.
+The group of Jewish women were deported to the German city of Hamburg, where they were forced to build shelters for German civilians and clean up rubble.
+The group, including Heumann and Neumann who were 16 years old at the time, were the first female prisoners to arrive in subcamps of Neuengamme.
+First they stayed in Dessauer Ufer from July to September 1944, then in Neugraben from September 1944 to February 1945, and Tiefstack from February to April 1945.
 Heumann and Neumann slept together in a bed at the end of their group's barracks, which disturbed some others, but Neumann's aunt defended the couple on the grounds that they were still children.
 Both Heumann and Neumann engaged in sexual barter with men while at Neuengamme, obtaining food which they then shared with each other.
 At the beginning of April 1945, the Schutzstaffel shut down Neuengamme and the Jewish women were sent to Bergen-Belsen concentration camp.
 Heumann walked the 100 km from Neuengamme to Bergen-Belsen in two days with no shoes.